 We were introduced to the concept of “post photography” – a technique widely used in media and other creative fields in the 1990s and then to “non-human” photography – such as webcams where it is machines that are producing the raw images leaving photographers with a limitless array of material to choose from.
 Vilem Flusser suggests that photographers should consider their practice in pursuit of “freedom”.
 In seeking freedom photographers should “play against the camera”.

-She did this in “real time” in the sense that she used Street View to find her hotel on “arrival” rather than doing prior research.
+She does this in “real time” in the sense that she uses Street View to find her hotel on “arrival” rather than doing prior research.
 I found this work very interesting and can see some possibilities for my Research Project The Road to Elgol.
+For example, I may be able to access parts of the Road and its off road elements by using Google Earth and Street View.

 Other work included the use of Skype to use a backdrop of family group shots which others can incorporate themselves into such as “Being Together” by John Clang.